 John Alton was initially hired as cinematographer after impressing Gene Kelly with his lensing of the ballet sequence in An American in Paris (1951), but was fired over the objections of Kelly and Stanley Donen due to what Donen later described as "political reasons."

 Don and Cosmo were shown as touring through a variety of small towns as part of their vaudeville career.
 These included Dead Man's Fang (Arizona), Oatmeal (Nebraska) and Coyoteville (New Mexico).
 These are all fictional although there is a town called Oatmeal in Texas and one called Coyoteville in California.

 Jean Hagen had some previous experience in playing the role of Lina Lamont.
-Just a couple of years earlier , in her first film appearance, she played the role of a ditzy female in Adam's Rib (1949).
-That time as a brunette.
+Just a couple of years earlier she played the role of a ditzy female in Adam's Rib (1949), her film debut, but as a brunette.

 When Don, Cosmo and Kathy are dubbing Lina's voice for the "Nothing can keep us apart, our love will last till the stars turn cold" line.
-When Kathy Selden repeats Lina's line is is not Debbie Reynolds voice, it is actually the real voice of Jean Hagen who played Lina.
+When Kathy Selden repeats Lina's line is is not Debbie Reynolds' voice, it is actually the real voice of Jean Hagen.

 Debbie Reynolds had to rub her eyes with onions to make herself cry for the penultimate scene in the movie, when Kelly tells the audience that she, and not Lina, is the real star of "The Dancing Cavalier."

 The final shot end scene with the Billboard for the fictional "Singin in the Rain", implies that Lina has definitely left her position at Monumental Pictures as the Lead Female Box Office Star, as Kathy and Don kiss in front of a billboard for their new film, "Singin' in the Rain".
 No further clues are given as to what Lina is doing at this stage in her career.